Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Finite morphisms between Fano threefolds

-Since general fibers of $f_1:X\to B_1$ are irreducible, general fibers of $p_1$ are irreducible.
-Since $W$ is reduced, general fibers of $p_1$ are reduced.
+Since general fibers of $f_1 \colon X\to B_1$ are irreducible, general fibers of $p_1$ are irreducible.
+General fibers of $p_1$ are also reduced for $W$ is reduced.
 Since $q\in\{1,2\}$, we obtain that general fibers of $p_1$ are smooth rational curves.
 Since $p_1$ is flat, this implies that $p_1(Z)$ is a proper subvariety of $B_1$.
+By symmetry, we can obtain that $p_2(Z)$ is also a proper subvariety of $B_2$.
+Moreover, this argument also shows that if $p=1$ or $q=1$, then $W$ is smooth.